-Our Eastern Shore preserves are full of ghosts—or at least what appears to be dozens of tiny ghosts that start swaying or wiggling to spook you away when they sense you’re nearby.
-But rather than miniature versions of the dead stuck in limbo, these are boogie woogie aphids, also known as the beech blight aphid.
+Maryland’s Eastern Shore preserves are full of tiny ghosts that sway or wiggle to spook you away.
+These are boogie woogie aphids, also known as the bleach blight aphid.
 The boogie woogies are actually translucent blue, but covered in white waxy fluff that deters predators from eating them.
 They live in groups on American beech trees, giving the branches a fluffy appearance.
-Like other aphids, the boogie woogies secrete honeydew, a sticky and sweet excrement that is exclusively associated with a fungus called “sooty mold.”
-The fungus turns tree branches black, adding a spooky ambiance to the forest.
-“So these white ghosts of the woods leave behind this black ghoulish goo,” Deborah says.
-“They’re cool little remnants of the forest and especially fun to see around Halloween, before they disappear for the winter.”

 What Does the Fox Say?

 Often appearing as a symbol of cunning and trickery, the red fox has an extensive vocabulary of over 40 calls.
 They’re commonly misidentified at night because few associate the blood-curdling shrieks they hear with the beautiful, sly fox.

 Feed Me, Seymour

 For insects looking for a place to land, the pitcher plant seems like the perfect oasis.
 Unfortunately for the unsuspecting invertebrate, these beautiful, sweet-smelling plants hide a unique survival feature – they’re carnivorous.
 Bugs slip and slide into the tube where downward facing hairs make escape impossible.
 They end up in a pool of enzymes where they are slowly digested.